waifuai/quantum-circuit-optimization/README.md

     ```bash
     python src/data-generation/scripts/generate_dataset.py
     ```
-    This creates a TFRecord file (`cirq_dataset.tfrecord`) containing 100 circuits by default.
+    This creates a JSON Lines file (`cirq_dataset.jsonl`) containing 100 circuits by default.
 You can modify the script parameters to generate a different number of circuits or change the output file.

 ### `src/model-training`